 Silkworms, also called ‘silkies’, are the larval (or caterpillar) stages of the Mulberry silkmoth (Bombyx mori).
-They are generally cultured privately on a small-scale or commercially on farms for their ability to produce silk.
+They are generally cultured privately on a small scale or commercially on farms for their ability to produce silk.
 With their high protein and relatively low-fat content, silkworms are considered to be amongst the best insect foods for Bearded dragons.

-Although their natural life cycle is seasonal, silkworms are easy and relative cheap to keep and culture.
+Although their natural life cycle is seasonal, silkworms are easy and relatively cheap to keep and culture.
 Other than food items for Bearded dragons and other reptiles, silkworms are popularly cultured on large scale for their ability to produce silk.

 - Hatchling / first instar 3 mm